-- No confidentiality information is saved or appears in bold on the interface to avoid app breaching.
+- No confidential information is saved or appears in bold on the interface to avoid app breaching.

 - No more critical information is sent or saved to the user’s end.

 To cross-verify these success pointers in your application, database testing is vital.
-Other than these benefits, some following aspects are very important to validate in Database.
+Other than these benefits, some of the following aspects are very important to validate in Database testing.

 1. Data Mapping

-When experiencing any application it is seen that data often rolls back and forth from the UI to the back-end database and so reciprocates.
+When using any application it is seen that data often rolls back and forth from the UI to the back-end database creating a reciprocal exchange.
 Some of the pointers that are checked at that time are:-

 - A related CRUD (Create, Read, Update, and Delete) action is triggered at the back end of an application whenever a specific action is carried out at the front end.
 A tester must determine whether the appropriate action is invoked and whether the action that is invoked is successful or not.

 - Verify that the matching fields in the DB table are consistently mapped to the fields in the UI/frontend forms.